Provide organization and support for statewide implementation of balanced assessment systems.

 Support and professional development activities for 2013-2014 have been designed to achieve the following goals.

 Smarter Balanced calls for an assessment system that is balanced between summative, interim and formative assessment.
 One of those types of assessment holds promise in changing classroom practice that will result in better student outcomes.

-There is not a cost to participate, however expenses related to travel, and credit offered need to be covered by the district.
-To find out details about the project and how to participate please attend the Informational Webinar on April 25th, 2014.
+There is not a cost to participate.
+To find out details about the project and how to participate please view the Informational Webinar which was recorded on April 24th, 2014.

 The timeline is as follows:

 Invitation to Participate sent to Districts: April 21, 2014

 District Letter of Intent Due to SDE: May 8, 2014- will also be accepted after the June 10th event until June 12th 5PM.

 Project Overview / Kick Off with keynote by James Popham: Tuesday, June 10, 2014 Boise, ID.
 8:30AM-4:30PM

 The Smarter Balanced Consortium's Theory of Action calls for full integration of the learning and assessment systems, leading to more informed decision making and higher quality instruction, and ultimately to increased numbers of students who are well prepared for post-secondary education opportunities and the workforce.
 The Implication for Instruction Webinars look closely at the standards as defined by the Smarter Balanced, Math Content Specifications and examines the implications for classroom instruction.
 For more information please click button below.